de-KCD/de.NBI-Cloud-llms-in-practice/tutorial.md

 - The "explanation" is plausible reasoning, not actual computational steps
 - This is fine for prototyping and education, but NOT for real science

-### What You've Learned
+You now know:

-✅ LLM as pattern-matcher (not computation)
+- LLM as pattern-matcher (not computation)
-✅ Tools as descriptions, not functions
+- Tools as descriptions, not functions
-✅ Direct text generation (safer than exec!)
+- Direct text generation (safer than exec!)
-✅ Explanations are plausible reasoning, not actual work ⚠️  **Confidence scores are hallucinated - NEVER trust them!**
+- Explanations are plausible reasoning, not actual work WARNING:️  **Confidence scores are hallucinated - NEVER trust them!**
-⚠️  **LLMs don't calculate - they pattern-match from training!**
+WARNING:️  **LLMs don't calculate - they pattern-match from training!**
-⚠️  **Verify everything with hardcoded tools for real science!**
+WARNING:️  **Verify everything with hardcoded tools for real science!**
-✅ Trade-offs: flexibility vs accuracy vs honesty
+- Trade-offs: flexibility vs accuracy vs honesty
-✅ When to use hardcoded vs LLM-generated (and when NOT to)
+- When to use hardcoded vs LLM-generated (and when NOT to)

 **Critical takeaways:**
 1. LLMs generate text that LOOKS LIKE calculations